redii/scrapi/README.md

 Any job is synced with an Cronjob on cron-job.org via their REST API.

 #### Why the need for cron-job.org?
 I wanted this app to be as minimalistic as possible.
 Just the webapp and nothing more.
-So to keep everything in one project I had to outsource the cronjob functionality, which triggers the scraping job because continous background tasks are not supported by SvelteKit.
-And this way the cronjobs are editable on the fly.
+So to keep everything in one project I had to outsource the cronjob functionality, which triggers the scraping jobs because continuous background can not be executed in the same process as the web app.
+And this way the cronjobs are easily editable on the fly.

+cron-job.org offers a simple yet powerful functionalities to scheduly triggering specific HTTP endpoints, while offering a REST API to manage these jobs.
+[Please consider supporting them](https://cron-job.org/).

 ### Storing the data
-The data is stored raw as a file in the specified `filetype` under a given path.
-Every scraped file is also stored in the data base with the following data: `id`, `createdAt` and `jobId`
+When a job gets triggered via the [/api/scrape/[id]](https://github.com/redii/scraper/blob/main/src/routes/api/scrape/%5Bid%5D/%2Bserver.js) route, the app will scrape the given url using the HTTP GET method.
+The received raw data is than stored as a file in the specified `filetype` under a given path.
+Every scraped file gets stored in the database with the following data: `id`, `createdAt` and `jobId`

 | Key | Type | Description |
 | --- | --- | --- |